 We support all students receiving a balanced educational experience and promote civic engagement to help ensure they are all prepared to participate in our nation’s democracy, economy and workforce.
 Americans All is a nonprofit community-outreach program that specifically benefits non-academic school activities* and small businesses/service providers by using a unique storytelling tool and a turnkey revenue generator.
 Even though Americans All is no longer active in the Social Studies, English-Language-Arts, or any curriculum arenas, members can still access, for their clubs, our online K–12 nonpolitical supplemental classroom resources presented in multiple perspectives, which were sold to more than 2,000 schools and libraries nationwide.

 Americans All members can join the program’s Social Legacy Network for only $4 per month.
-As a thank-you from the People of America Foundation for support of of its mission, the first three months of that trial membership are free!
+As a thank-you from the People of America Foundation for support of its mission, the first one-year of that trial membership is free!
 One of the major benefits of the network is that members can receive discounts on goods and services from our Business Legacy Partners.

 *Non-academic activities include, but are not limited to, extra-curricular activities such as sports, performing arts, volunteerism, student government, and clubs that focus on topics such as academics, vocational and professional, service, arts and crafts, mechanical shops, hobbies, publications/media, languages, religion, and so on.
 They also include events like excursions and social outreach programs, to name a few.
 These activities provide a channel for reinforcing the lessons learned in the classroom, offering students the opportunity to apply academic skills in a real-world context, and thus help contribute to a well-rounded education.
 Our storytelling tool can be quite useful in many of these areas.